 - Any sharp objects should be wrapped securely.
 Do not put items in your wheeled bins or blue bag that could be a health and safety hazard to the collectors.

-Please do not use wheelie bin liners in either your blue or brown bins as these can cause contamination issues resulting in loads being rejected and sent for disposal as general waste.
+- Don't use wheelie bin liners in either your blue or brown bins, these can cause contamination issues resulting in loads being rejected and sent for disposal as general waste.

-Further information can be found by visiting our Recycling Frequently Asked Questions page or:
+Further information from Recycling Frequently Asked Questions or:

 - Textiles and Clothing Collections